Photography: A Novel Idea

 Our first reading suggestion was the book “Letter To My Daughter”, by the author Maya Angelou.
 This book is a letter to the daughter that never existed and a tribute to every woman around the world.

 Photography: Chimamanda Ngozi Adichie

 “We Should All Be Feminists” shows us, in a very fluid way, how intrinsic sexism still is in our society, and how devalued the feminist discourse is.
-This is an unavoidable book, a speech to make us reflect with a message that must and deserves to be spread.
+This is an unavoidable book, a speech to make us reflect about a message that must be spread.